On this page:

 Resources for Students

-This resource provides students with an overview of copyright considerations for various types, sources, and uses of content.
+This resource provides students with an overview of copyright considerations and best practices for the use of AI tools and AI-generated content.

 This resource provides answers to a variety of frequently asked copyright-related questions.